ImagingDataCommons/libdicom/doc/source/usage.rst

 :c:func:`dcm_dataset_destroy()`.
 Data Elements can be added to a Data Set via :c:func:`dcm_dataset_insert()`, removed from a Data Set via :c:func:`dcm_dataset_remove()`, and retrieved from a Data Set via :c:func:`dcm_dataset_get()` or :c:func:`dcm_dataset_get_clone()`.

 When a Data Element is added to a Data Set, the Data Set takes over ownership of the memory allocated for contained Data Elements.
 When a Data Element is retrieved from a Data Set, it may either be borrowed with ownership of the memory allocated for the Data Element remaining with the Data Set in case of :c:func:`dcm_dataset_get()` or copied with the caller taking on ownership of the memory newly allocated for the Data Element in case of :c:func:`dcm_dataset_get_clone()`.

-Furthermore, an individual Data Element can only be part of only one Data Set.
+An individual Data Element can only be part of only one Data Set.
 When a Data Element is removed from a Data Set, the memory allocated for the Data Element is freed.
 When a Data Set is destroyed, all contained Data Elements are also automatically destroyed.

 A `Sequence
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/chapter_3.html#glossentry_SequenceOfItems>`_